lamhq/tech-notes/devops/aws/5-database/2-key-value/1-dynamodb.md

 An attribute is a fundamental data element, something that does not need to be broken down any further.

 *For example, a table called People that you could use to store personal contact information about friends, family, or anyone else of interest.
 In a People table, each item represents a person.
 An item in a People table contains attributes called PersonID, LastName, FirstName, and so on.*

+## Scaling

+You have to know the access patterns of your database is predictable or unpredictable.

+There're two capacity mode: provisioned and on-demand:
+- provisioned is for **predictable workloads**.
+- on-demand is for **sporadic workloads**.
+On-demand is less cost effective than provisioned.

+You can switch between the different capacity modes twice per 24 hours per table.

 ## DynamoDB Accelerator (DAX)